shabbyrobe/amiss/doc/mapper/statics.rst

         );
     }

-.. warning:: ``getRelations`` will only ever be called once per ``Active\Record`` *class* (not *instance*).
-Don't do anything that would expect multiple calls.

 Unlinke fields, relations are not inheritable.
-If you delcare relations against one of your active records and then inherit from it, you will need to declare the relations again or merge them yourself.
+If you delcare relations against one of your models and then inherit from it, you will need to declare the relations again or merge them yourself.
 This is where ``getRelations`` comes in handy.

 .. code-block:: php

     <?php
-    class Foo extends \Amiss\Active\Record
+    class Foo
     {
         public static $relations = array(
             'artistType'=>array('one'=>'ArtistType', 'on'=>'artistTypeId'),
         );
     }

-    class DerivedFoo extends \Amiss\Active\Record
+    class DerivedFoo extends Foo
     {
         public static function getRelations()
         {
             return array_merge(
-                Foo::getRelations(),
+                parent::getRelations(),
                 array(
                     'somethingElse'=>array('one'=>'SomethingElse', 'on'=>'somethingElseId'),
                 ),